phoenixgoldz/The-Forgotten-Trial/README.md

   Top-down based battles inspired by genre classics like *Fire Emblem* and *Paths of Exile*.

 * 🧠 **Dynamic Narrative System**
-  A cryptic narrative generates hallucinations, memory fragments, and ghostly dialogues that shift with each playthrough.
+  A cryptic narrative generates memory fragments, and ghostly dialogues that shift with each playthrough.

 * 👥 **Party Management**
   Control a diverse team of 1–4 characters.
 Each has their own mysterious past, evolving personalities, and trust-based reactions to your decisions.